-It’s impossible to answer a question like ‘how much does a new kitchen cost?’ without knowing more detail about the project first.
-There are many variables to take into consideration, such as kitchen size and shape, the price of your chosen unit range, how many internal mechanisms and drawers needed, appliances required, how extensive your renovations are going to be, etc.
+It’s impossible to answer a question like ‘how much does a new kitchen cost?’ without knowing more details about the project first.
+There are many variables to take into consideration, such as kitchen size and shape, the price of your chosen unit range, how many internal mechanisms and drawers are needed, appliances required, how extensive your renovations are going to be, etc.

-Perhaps a better way of tackling the cost question is, to begin with, your total budget and design your new kitchen around what you can afford without compromising quality or style.
+Perhaps a better way of tackling the cost question is to start with your budget and work backwards, designing your new kitchen around what you can afford without compromising quality or style.
 This approach allows you to explore various kitchen prices and make informed decisions while creating the kitchen of your dreams.